|

 to the notion that Dobie was prepared to quit Washington after the 1916

-season no matter what happened between him and Dr. Suzzallo.
+season no matter what happened between him and Dr. Suzzallo -- at least,

 During my research, I came upon this

-article printed on December 23,1916, by the Daily Courier, Conellsville,
+article printed on December 23,1916, by the Daily Courier, Connellsville,

 Pa., which said in a headline that "Gilmour Dobie quits again."
 It